securitybunker/databunker.org/content/doc/install/_index.md

 ## Method 4: Step-by-step production installation

-**Start with backend server**
+**Start with backend database**

-For production installation, you can use **MySQL** or **PostgreSQL** backend database.
+For production installation, you can use **MySQL** or **PostgreSQL** backend databases.
 It will be used to store encrypted user records.
 For example, you can spin MySQL or PostgreSQL as a Docker container or use a cloud RDS version provided by Google Cloud and AWS, etc...
-Just make sure to create a database for storing Databunker records and create a database user to allow Databunker access to backend database.

 For example, use the following command to start MySQL server.
 It will create a `databunkerdb` database for Databunker and create `bunkeruser` for Databunker access to MySQL.